Brain-Inspired Stepwise Patch Merging for Vision Transformers: Abstract

 \section{Abstract}

 The hierarchical architecture has become a mainstream design paradigm for Vision Transformers (ViTs), with Patch Merging serving as the pivotal component that transforms a columnar architecture into a hierarchical one.
-Drawing inspiration from the brain’s ability to integrate global and local information for comprehensive visual understanding, we propose a novel technique called Stepwise Patch Merging (SPM), which enhances the subsequent attention mechanism's ability to 'see' better.
-SPM comprises two critical modules: Multi-Scale Aggregation (MSA) and Guided Local Enhancement (GLE).
-The MSA module integrates multi-scale features to enrich feature representation, while the GLE module focuses on refining local detail extraction, thus achieving an optimal balance between long-range dependency modeling and local feature enhancement.
+Drawing inspiration from the brain's ability to integrate global and local information for comprehensive visual understanding, we propose Stepwise Patch Merging (SPM), which enhances the subsequent attention mechanism's ability to 'see' better.
+SPM consists of Multi-Scale Aggregation (MSA) and Guided Local Enhancement (GLE) striking a proper balance between long-range dependency modeling and local feature enhancement.
 Extensive experiments conducted on benchmark datasets, including ImageNet-1K, COCO, and ADE20K, demonstrate that SPM significantly improves the performance of various models, particularly in dense prediction tasks such as object detection and semantic segmentation.
-These results underscore the efficacy of SPM in enhancing model accuracy and robustness across a wide range of computer vision tasks.
+Meanwhile, experiments show that combining SPM with different backbones can further improve performance.
+The code has been released at \url{https://github.com/Yonghao-Yu/StepwisePatchMerging}.